 The function being mapped must have a signature identical to that of the function f in the following declaration.

 '''

 vector f(vector phi, vector theta,

-data real[] x_r, data int[] x_i);
+data array[] real x_r, data array[] int x_i);

 '''

 The map function returns the sequence of results for the particular shard being evaluated.
 The arguments to the mapped function are: